 When things don’t turn out to be as expected

 Everything was planned to the perfection to have our first NYE in London.
 I organized our cupboards and freezer with food before living home for our two weeks’ vacation in France.
 All of us agreed on a menu including festive food but not too perishable.
 We planned our way back to be just in time back home to have a family cooking session before the big dinner.
-We wanted to go out before midnight to see the fireworks; we wanted to play special games, our daughter even planned to make a “mannequin challenge.”
+We wanted to go out before midnight to see the fireworks.
+Before that, we wanted to play special games, our daughter even planned to make a “mannequin challenge.”
 Well, everything fell off at 1:00 pm on this very 31st December!
 Everything was perfect!
 Except when on our way to take a cab to the airport, we received a text telling us that our flight was cancelled.
 Next flight in two days, with only two seats available, so no way to fit the four of us even in two days.

 Keep Calm and get organized!